-Examples of mononeuropathies in the lower extremities caused by occupational overuse include common peroneal mononeuropathy (squatting for long periods - carpet layers, farm workers), mononeuropathy of the later cutaneous nerve of the thigh (wearing a heavy belt - carpenters), and sciatic mononeuropathy (sitting on a hard surface).
+Examples of mononeuropathies in the lower extremities caused by work tasks include common peroneal mononeuropathy (squatting for long periods - carpet layers, farm workers), mononeuropathy of the lateral cutaneous nerve of the thigh (wearing a heavy belt - carpenters), and sciatic mononeuropathy (sitting on a hard surface).

-Excessive friction of the distal iliotibial band sliding over the lateral femoral epicondyle when the knee is in flexion and extension causes irritation.
+Iliotibial band syndrome results from repetitive friction of the iliotibial band sliding over the lateral femoral epicondyle, moving anterior to the epicondyle as the knee extends and posterior as the knee flexes, and remaining tense in both positions.
 It is unusual in non-athletes.

-With a prevalence of approximately 1 in 25, this is the most common entrapment neuropathy.
+With a prevalence of approximately 1 in 25, carpal tunnel syndrome is the most common entrapment neuropathy.
 Occupations involving exposure to repetitive bending or twisting of the hands or wrists, or the use of vibrating tools, represent a particular risk.

 Patients describe a history of activities contributing to overuse of the forearm muscles that originate at the elbow.
 Both medial and lateral epicondylitis have been associated with repetitive elbow and forearm activities, such as hammering, typing, meat-cutting, plumbing, and painting, as well as leisure activities including tennis and golf.

 go to our full topic on Tenosynovitis of the hand and wrist